jerkar/springboot-plugin/README.md

-# Jerkar Addin for Spring boot
+# Springboot plugin for Jerkar

 This provides a [Jerkar](http://project.jerkar.org) addin to build Spring Boot applications with minimal effort. <br/>
 It honors the promise of using **Java and only Java all over your project**.
 No XML/script is needed, even for the build part !<br/>